-Michael Lindinger is a senior associate in the Intellectual Property group of Mayer Brown's Washington DC office.
-His practice focuses on patent litigation in federal district courts, the International Trade Commission (ITC), and proceedings before the US Patent and Trademark Office.
+Michael Lindinger is counsel in the Intellectual Property practice of Mayer Brown's Washington DC office.
+His practice focuses primarily on complex litigation in federal district courts, the International Trade Commission (ITC), and inter partes review (IPR) proceedings before the US Patent and Trademark Office.

-Michael has litigated patent disputes in numerous technical areas including electrical arts, mechanical arts, and business methods, and is experienced in managing complex multi‐defendant litigations from filing to trial.
+Michael has litigated a variety of disputes, such as patent infringement (including electrical arts, mechanical arts, and business methods), antitrust, Lanham Act (e.g., trademark infringement, unfair competition, trademark dilution, false advertising), and general commercial issues, and is experienced in managing complex multi‐party litigations from filing to trial.
 He has argued at a jury trial, claim construction hearings, and before the 7th Circuit Court of Appeals multiple times, second chaired multiple jury trials, and is experienced in pretrial discovery including depositions, expert reports, and motion practice.

 Before entering law school, Michael worked for three years as a patent examiner at the United States Patent & Trademark Office (USPTO).
 While at the USPTO, he examined patent applications in the fields of circuit board and time-keeping technologies.